 - You can always contact us at the Kelty Centre1 800 665 1822

-firstname.lastname@example.org for help finding services for your child and to talk to parent peer support.
+firstname.lastname@example.org for help finding services for your child and to talk to parent peer support worker.

 Some families may be surprised to learn there are Child and Youth Mental Health (CYMH) teams in about 100 BC communities.
 CYMH is run by the BC Government.

 CYMH provides a range of mental health assessment and treatment options at no cost for children and youth (ages 18 and younger) and their families.
-This usually includes counselling, social work, parenting supports, and psychiatric services.
+This may include counselling, social work, parenting supports, and psychiatric services.

 You do not need an appointment or referral to use the drop-in intake clinics.

 Find your local CYMH office and hours by using the drop down box to locate your community.
 They are open to new individuals at certain times.
 Check what their intake clinic hours are for your location. *During COVID-19, please contact your local CYMH office before visiting an intake clinic because services are being offered in-person and virtually/by phone.
-If you’re not sure which clinic is near you, call us at the Kelty Centre1 800 665 1822
+If you’re not sure which clinic is near you, contact the Kelty Centre1 800 665 1822

 email@example.com and we can help.